+Septe mber 30, December 31,

-March 31, 2022 December 31, 2021
+2 2022 2021

+Commodity contracts \$ (267) \$ -

-Foreign currency contracts (35) (36)
+Foreign currency contracts 212 (36)

-Interest rate swaps 22,981 (2,074)
+Interest rate swaps 50,922 (2,074)

-The fair value of the foreign currency contracts is included in other accrued liabilities, and the fair value of the interest rate swaps is included in other assets and other accrued liabilities in the condensed consolidated balance sheets as of March 31, 2022.
+In the condensed consolidated balance sheets as of September 30, 2022, the fair value of the commodity contracts is included in other accrued liabilities, the fair value of the foreign currency contracts is included in prepaid expenses & other current assets, and the fair value of the interest rate swaps is included in prepaid expenses & other current assets and operating lease & other assets in the amounts of \$5,516 and \$45,406, respectively.
 The fair values of the foreign currency contracts and interest rate swaps are included in other accrued liabilities and other long-term liabilities in the condensed consolidated balance sheets as of December 31, 2021.
-Excluding the impact of credit risk, the fair value of the derivative contracts as of March 31, 2022 and December 31, 2021 is an asset of \$23,555 and a liability of \$2,148, respectively, which represents the amount the Company would receive or pay to exit all of the agreements on those dates.
+Excluding the impact of credit risk, the fair value of the derivative contracts as of September 30, 2022 and December 31, 2021 is an asset of \$52,911 and a liability of \$2,148, respectively, which represents the amount the Company would receive or pay to exit all of the agreements on those dates.